mnaoumov/obsidian-fix-require-modules/README.md

 ### [`ECMAScript Modules` (`esm`)](https://nodejs.org/api/esm.html)

-Originally [`require()`][require] function supported only [`CommonJS` (`cjs`)][https://nodejs.org/api/modules.html#modules-commonjs-modules] modules and would throw `require() of ES Module path/to/script.mjs not supported.
-Instead change the require of path/to/script.mjs to a dynamic import() which is available in all CommonJS modules` error for:
+Originally, [`require()`][require] only supported [`CommonJS` (`cjs`)](https://nodejs.org/api/modules.html#modules-commonjs-modules) modules and would throw `require() of ES Module path/to/script.mjs not supported.
+Instead change the require of path/to/script.mjs to a dynamic import() which is available in all CommonJS modules`.
+This plugin adds support for ECMAScript modules:

 ```js
 require("path/to/script.mjs");
 ```

-The plugin fixes that problem.

-Now you can use any kinds of JavaScript modules:
+Now you can use any type of JavaScript modules:

 ```js
 require("path/to/script.js");